BruceEckel/ConcurrentPython/Chapters/02_Introduction.md

 > 3. Just because it works doesn't mean it's not broken
 > 4. You must still understand it

 These apply to a number of languages.
-However, there do exist languages that are designed to prevent these issues.
+However, there do exist languages designed to prevent these issues.

 ### 1. Don't do it